JordanAceto/angelo_modular/README.md

 #### Documentation for each pcb consists of the following:
 - A very brief README outlining the basics of the pcb

-- A `/construction_docs/` subdirectory which contains:
+- `/construction_docs/` subdirectory which contains:
   - Gerbers for the circuit board
   - An interactive BOM which can be opened in a web browser
   - A pdf schematic

-- A `/kicad_docs/` subdirectory which contains the files needed to open the project in kicad
+- `/kicad_docs/` subdirectory which contains the files needed to edit the schematic and pcb layout with kicad

-- A `/pics/` subdirectory which contains a few rendered pictures of the pcb for reference
+- `/pics/` subdirectory which contains a few rendered pictures of the pcb for reference